 Measure the walls that will come in contact with your shower pan and write down the measures.
 Then buy the shower pan according to this measurement.

 The common colors found in the market are white or almond and usually available standard sizes are 36” x 48”, 36” x 42”, 36” x 36”.
-If you want different sizes or colors rather than these, you have to make special pre-order.
+If you want different sizes or colors rather than these, you have to make a special pre-order.

 2. Prepare the selected area for installation

 Clean all old adhesive things and loose debris from the surface using mob, vacuum, knife or scraping tools.
-You may need to take some more measures to prepare the surface if the manufactures recommend any.
+You may need to take some more measures to prepare the surface if the manufacturers recommend any.
 Such as applying water seal product and properly dry the water seal.
 Make sure that there is no water standing on the surface and it is completely dry.
 The moisture of the floor can affect the adherence of the caulk while sealing.

 Once the surface is fully dry, the thing you need to do is to “dry-fit” the shower pan within this space.
 Dry-fitting means placing the shower pan in the space without using any fasteners or adhesives to test whether everything is perfect.
 Make sure that the shower pan fits the space exactly, neither very tight nor too loose to avoid water seepage.
 Temporary place the pan and walk on it to test the stability.